www.svbeatrix.com — The website of the Sailing Vessel Beatrix, Kelly-Peterson 44 #276 (1980).

 Formula Source from Harken

-Also see: Running Rigging Diagrams
+Also see: Beatrix Running Rigging Diagrams